lpgn/advanced-homeassistant-mcp/docs/README.md

 # Home Assistant MCP Documentation

-Welcome to the Home Assistant MCP (Master Control Program) documentation.
+Welcome to the Home Assistant MCP (Model Context Protocol) documentation.
 This documentation provides comprehensive information about setting up, configuring, and using the Home Assistant MCP.

 ## Table of Contents